khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 remember that the dog and hare surpass you in this field.
 It is extremely curious that rational beings feel proud of something in which they are surpassed by dumb animals.

-[^mean-vain]: _vain_: Given to or indulging in personal vanity; having an excessively high opinion of one's own appearance, attainments, qualities, possessions, etc.; delighting in, or desirous of attracting, the admiration of others; conceited.

 258. You should know that a man who has pride or a feeling of superiority buried deep in his soul should measure how well he tolerates anxieties,